 Affiliate marketing requires a strategy.

-With a good strategy that is implemented well, affiliate marketing is an easy way to make money from blogging ongoing.
+With a good strategy that is implemented well, blogging and affiliate marketing work together as an easy way to make money ongoing.

 I know.
 I make five figures a month from affiliate marketing.
 I have done it on various sites in various niches including on my travel blog.